Client

 This section contains various optional drivers and daemons that can be installed on the guest to provide enhanced SPICE integration and performance.

-- Windows guest tools - spice-guest-tools-0.52.exe This installer contains some optional drivers and services that can be installed in Windows guest to improve SPICE performance and integration.
+Windows SPICE Guest Tools (spice-guest-tools) - This installer contains some optional drivers and services that can be installed in the Windows guest to improve SPICE performance and integration.
 This includes the qxl video driver and the SPICE guest agent (for copy and paste, automatic resolution switching, ...)

 Server